webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 ** Auth server frontend ("fxa-content-server")

 === Design decisions ===

-* [https://github.com/webplatform/ops/issues/115 webplatform/ops#115]: While at the moment we do expose an HTTP server through NGINX to the public, this VM will be eventually not visible.
-It is planned that we get the IP address it uses to make a new set of hostnames and create a "round robin" (i.e. a DNS name that has more than one IP address) and create a NGINX frontend proxy.
+While at the moment we do expose an HTTP server through NGINX to the public, this VM will be eventually not visible.

+It is planned, in {{OperationsTask|115}}, that we get the IP address it uses to make a new set of hostnames and create a "round robin" (i.e. a DNS name that has more than one IP address) and create a NGINX frontend proxy.
 This new proxy would serve content from internal backends to the public without exposing

 == memcache ==